 Modifications For A Million Miles

-Diesel Performance Parts, Diesel Truck Maintenance, Dodge Cummins, Ford Powerstroke, GM Duramax, Products, Tips and TricksTags , ,
+Diesel Performance Parts, Diesel Truck Maintenance, Dodge Cummins, Ford Powerstroke, GM Duramax, Tips and TricksTags , ,

 One thing Diesel engines are known for is being able to outlast gasoline engines by quite a good margin.
 While most drivers trade in their trucks well before they reach the 7-digit milestone, the truth is, the engine and drivetrain usually will be more than capable of rolling over the odometer.
 If you read some of the hotshot trucking forums, its commonplace to see trucks that are just a couple of years old that already have 500,000 miles on ‘em, since they spend all day, every day running coast to coast with a fully loaded trailer.
 If that’s not a torture test, I don’t know what is.